Tochinohana Hitoshi

-Hitoshi Tochihana (栃乃花 仁, Tochinohana Hitoshi) is a former Japanese sumo wrestler from Yamagata, Iwate.
+Tochinohana Hitoshi (栃乃花 仁) is a former Japanese sumo wrestler from Yamagata, Iwate.
 A former amateur champion, he turned professional in 1995, reaching the top makuuchi division in 2000.
 His highest rank was komusubi.
 He retired in 2008 and is now a sumo coach.

 Career

 Tochinohana practised amateur sumo at Meiji University, but unlike many former amateur wrestlers, he still began his professional career at the very bottom of the rankings.
 He joined Kasugano stable in March 1995 at the age of 22.
 Initially fighting under his own surname, Yachi, it took him four years to become a sekitori.
 Upon reaching the second highest jūryō division in January 1999 he adopted the shikona Tochinohana.

 After capturing the jūryō yūshō or tournament championship with a 13-2 record, he made his debut in the top makuuchi division in May 2000.
 There he defeated ozeki Chiyotaikai and Takanonami, finished in equal third place with 12 wins against three losses and received two special prizes for Fighting Spirit and Technique.
 In the September 2000 tournament he defeated another ozeki and was awarded his second Technique prize.
 He was promoted to komusubi in the next tournament in November, but could only manage a 3-12 record.
 This was to be his only tournament in the titled sanyaku ranks.

 Over the next couple of years Tochinohana struggled to maintain his makuuchi position, and a serious back injury forced him all the way down to the unsalaried makushita division in 2004.
 However, he fought his way back to makuuchi in November 2005, where he finished runner-up to yokozuna Asashoryu, scoring eleven wins and receiving the Fighting Spirit Award.
 In an interview, Tochinohana's father said he regarded this as the most memorable achievement of his son's career.
 He remained in the top division until May 2007, when he could only win only four bouts at maegashira 13 and was demoted back to jūryō.